blocknative/web3-onboard/README.md

 - **Wallet Provider Standardization**: All wallet modules expose a provider that is patched to be compliant with the [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193), [EIP-1102](https://eips.ethereum.org/EIPS/eip-1102), [EIP-3085](https://eips.ethereum.org/EIPS/eip-3085) and [EIP-3326](https://ethereum-magicians.org/t/eip-3326-wallet-switchethereumchain/5471) specifications.
 - **Dynamic Imports**: Supporting multiple wallets in your app requires a lot of dependencies.
 Onboard dynamically imports a wallet and it's dependencies only when the user selects it, so that minimal bandwidth is used.

+- **Account Center**: A persistent interface to manage wallet connections and networks, with a minimal version for mobile
+- **Notify**: Real-time transaction notifications for the connected wallet addresses for all transaction states

 ## Quickstart

 Install the core Onboard library and the injected wallets module to support browser extension and mobile wallets: